-Pembina's credit facilities as at December 31, 2021 consisted of an unsecured \$2.5 billion revolving credit facility due June 2026 (the "Revolving Credit Facility"), which includes a \$750 million accordion feature, and an unsecured operating facility of \$20 million due May 2022 and is typically renewed on an annual basis.
-Pembina also has an unsecured \$500 million term loan due August 2022 and an unsecured U.S. \$250 million non-revolving term loan due May 2025.
-The terms and conditions of the \$500 million term loan and the U.S. \$250 million non-revolving term loan including financial covenants, are substantially similar to the Revolving Credit Facility.
+Pembina's credit facilities as at December 31, 2022 consisted of an unsecured \$1.0 billion sustainability-linked revolving credit facility due June 2026 (the "SLL Credit Facility"), an unsecured \$1.5 billion revolving credit facility due June 2027 (the "New Revolving Credit Facility"), which includes a \$750 million accordion feature, and an unsecured \$20 million operating facility due May 2023 and which is typically renewed on an annual basis.
+Pembina also has an unsecured U.S. \$250 million non-revolving term loan due May 2025.
+The terms and conditions of the U.S. \$250 million non-revolving term loan including financial covenants, are substantially similar to the New Revolving Credit Facility.
 There are no repayments due over the term of any of Pembina's credit facilities.
-As at December 31, 2021, Pembina had \$0.9 billion drawn on bank debt and \$43 million in cash, leaving \$2.5 billion of cash and unutilized debt facilities.
+As at December 31, 2022, Pembina had \$771 million drawn on revolving and non-revolving bank debt and \$94 million in cash, leaving \$2.2 billion of cash and unutilized debt facilities.